Skip To Main Content

 LAST WEEK

-Last week, the concluded a productive road trip to San Diego, After falling in nine innings at San Diego, 4-3, the 'Bows bounced back for their second-consecutive conference sweep, taking down UC San Diego in a hard-fought series that showcased UH's mettle and moxie.
-UH enters this final home series having won their last six-straight conference games, out-scoring their opponents 46-15 during that span.
+Last week, the Rainbow Wahine had a productive road trip to San Diego, After falling in nine innings at San Diego, 4-3, the 'Bows bounced back for their second-consecutive conference sweep, taking down UC San Diego in a hard-fought series that showcased UH's mettle and moxie.
+UH enters this final home series having won their last six-straight conference games, out-scoring their opponents 46-15.

 Hawaii shifted back into Big West play, taking all three games at Triton Softball Field.

-• Friday, April 17 (Hawaii 3, UCSD 2): Taryn Irimata pitched a complete game to earn the win.
-Teiah Keliiholokai delivered a crucial RBI liner in the right-center gap in the fifth inning to help secure the narrow victory.
+• Friday, April 17 (UH 3, UCSD 2): Taryn Irimata pitched a complete game to earn the win.
+Teiah Keliiholokai delivered a crucial shot to the right-center gap in the fifth inning to drive in Jamie McGaughey for the winning run in the narrow victory.

-• Saturday, April 18, Game 1 (Hawaii 10, UCSD 5): Despite falling behind 4–0 early, the Rainbow Wahine exploded for nine runs across the fifth, sixth, and seventh innings.
-Kayara Tuiloma and Jamie McGaughey both homered in the late-inning surge.
+• Saturday, April 18, DH Game 1 (UH 10, UCSD 5): Despite falling behind 4–0 early, the Rainbow Wahine exploded for nine runs across the fifth, sixth, and seventh innings.
+Kayara Tuiloma and McGaughey both homered in the late-inning surge.

-• Saturday, April 18, Game 2 (Hawaii 1, UCSD 0): The series concluded with a classic pitcher's duel.
+• Saturday, April 18, DH Game 2 (UH 1, UCSD 0): The series concluded with a classic pitcher's duel.
 Milan Ah Yat provided the game's only run with a solo home run in the second inning.
-Taryn Irimata dominated on the mound again, throwing a five-hit shutout with nine strikeouts.
+Irimata dominated in the circle again, throwing a five-hit shutout with nine strikeouts while escaping some jams throughout the game.

 IRIMATA EARNS SECOND-STRAIGHT, FOURTH OVERALL BIG WEST PITCHER OF THE WEEK AWARD